WHYAMERICASUCKS.COM

 Official sale documents define Bottles as the state's agent, not a neutral observer

-The public record is strong enough to say Bottles Real Estate Auctions is a recurring private middleman on Idaho public-asset sales, including the Driggs 160 fight now drawing local outrage.
-It is also strong enough to say Mark Bottles has publicly advised the Land Board on sale strategy in past high-profile cases like Cougar Island.
+The public record identifies Bottles Real Estate Auctions as a recurring private middleman on Idaho public-asset sales, including the Driggs 160 listing now drawing local attention.

 More Stories